Leonid Toptunov: Chernobyl

 Toptunov, along with non-essential personnel, was dismissed.
 He left the control room but decided to return out of a sense of responsibility.
 He worked with Akimov to manually open water valves in an attempt to increase water supply to the reactor, during which time they began to experience symptoms of acute radiation syndrome.
 They were found by other workers and taken to the infirmary.
 During the accident, he was exposed to a fatal radiation dose of 1300 rem.

 He was admitted to Pripyat Hospital but was quickly transferred to Moscow Hospital 6.
 By 28 April, the symptoms of radiation sickness had mostly subsided.
 He sent a letter to his parents and left a note on where to find him in Moscow.
 His parents visited him in the hospital.
 Although he could walk, his parents could see he had strange skin damage.
-During his stay, he discussed possible causes of the accident with Akimov and Dyatlov but they were mystified.
-His parents once asked about the cause but he only could say they had followed regulations.
-Toptunov and Akimov received bone marrow transplants in attempt to restore their immune systems.
-He died from the acute radiation poisoning on 14 May 1986 and was laid to rest at the Mitinskoe Cemetery in Moscow.
+During his stay, he discussed possible causes of the accident with Akimov and Dyatlov, but they were mystified.
+His parents once asked about the cause, but he only could say they had followed regulations.
+Toptunov and Akimov received bone marrow transplants in an attempt to restore their immune systems.
+He died from acute radiation poisoning on 14 May 1986 and was laid to rest at the Mitinskoe Cemetery in Moscow.
 His family was informed that his death was the only reason he was not prosecuted for the accident.

-While the initial Soviet investigation put almost all the blame on the operators and management, later findings by the IAEA found that the reactor design and how the operators were informed of safety information was more significant.
-However, the operators were found to have deviated from operational procedures, changing test protocols on the fly, as well as having made "ill judged" actions, making human factors a major contributing factor.
+While the initial Soviet investigation put almost all the blame on the operators and management, later findings by the IAEA found that the reactor design and how the operators were informed of safety information were more significant.
+However, the operators were found to have deviated from operational procedures, changing test protocols on the fly, and having made "ill judged" actions, making human factors a major contributing factor.